Clarifying Tragedy through Art

 I don’t know

 As consumers of technologically sped-up media, many Westerners are inundated with tragedies dropped as distant facts on, say, a subway commute to work or a run in the park.
 Art can attempt to acknowledge the preposterous nature of senseless violence, and situate it in the wider framework of the likewise preposterous technology-infused consumption of tragedy within modern living.
 This wider painting of the picture in art can edge closure to capturing the impossibility of “coming to terms” with senseless violence until such violence is truly obsolete.
-Connie Mae Oliver does such that.
+Connie Mae Oliver does just that.

 Her language captures the feeling of bafflement, and mirrors the unfathomable nature of senseless violence, thus calling into question what it even means to “come to terms” with nonsensical violence.
 In her section Air Strikes, her words fall like dropped bombs across the page.
 “With the status of remaining casualties unknown,” repeats as a sour refrain, while the words “remaining” “casualties” and “status” slip into erasure.
 The word “unknown” bounces back to us in a robotic blare.
 Bodies are erased amidst the realities of Snapshot screenshots.
 Civilian casualty numbers are listed off amidst the reality of fields and flowers and youth.
 The reality of war is placed alongside the reality of weddings.
 Carl Sagan’s Cosmos is situated in the reality of unsolicited emails and floppy discs and continued billions invested in nuclear weapons in the United States.
 The absurdity of senseless violence is situated amidst the reality of pink gel pens and CVS and aquariums.
 So how to “come to terms” with U.S. airstrikes over Syria, Yemen, Afghanistan; how to “come to terms” with countless civilians killed or displaced at accidental bombings at weddings or medical centers in the Middle East; while Connie approaches the mere sight of someone losing his hair to grab “it all in my hand like a kind of dreadful wheat and kiss it.”